 Workers’ Comp Insurance for Self-employed Costs

 Insurers often charge minimum premiums for workers’ comp, even for a self-employed individual with no employees.
-Minimums will be contingent on the type of industry work and state rates.
+Minimums are typically contingent on the industry and state rates.

 Base Rates Vary for Workers’ Comp for Self-employed by Industry*